isb-cgc/readthedocs/docs/source/sections/webapp/Workbooks.rst

 .. _how to upload your own data: program_data_upload.html
 .. _how to graph your own data: GraphingUserData.html

-1. From the Workbook creation panel you will first select one of six analysis types (i.e., Bar chart, Histogram, Scatter Plot, Violin Plot, Cubby Hole Plot or SeqPeek).
+1. From the Workbook creation panel you will first select one of six analyses types (i.e., Bar chart, Histogram, Scatter Plot, Violin Plot, Cubby Hole Plot or SeqPeek).

-  * **Analysis Type Description**
+  * **Analyses Type Description**

     - **Bar Chart** - This chart is used to plot a single categorical feature for one or more cohorts.
 It generates vertical lines to represent the type of data being used.
 The X axis shows categorical information being used while the other y axis,  displays categorical data chosen in the edit analysis settings.